The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

+\begin{lemma} \vc{} is strongly modular universe gadget reducible to \fvs{} such that the solution properties hold and a solution size function for this reduction exists. \end{lemma} \begin{proof} The reduction of Karp \cite{DBLP:conf/coco/Karp72} is a universe gadget reduction.
+Again, \vc{} consists of vertices $V$ and edges $E$.
+On the other hand, \fvs{} consists of vertices $V'$ and arcs $A'$.
+The reduction maps every vertex $v \in V$ to vertex $v \in V'$ and every edge $\{u, v\} \in E$ is mapped to two arcs $(u, v)$ and $(v, u)$ in $A'$.
+Because of the one-to-one correspondence in the solution between vertex $v \in V$ in \vc{} and vertex $v \in V'$ in \fvs{}, the solution size remains $size_f(L, C) = |L|/2 + 2|C|$.
+Furthermore, the correspondence between the elements and their gadgets guarantees modularity and that all pre-images of all gadgets are unique.
+The feasible solutions are accordingly defined by all feedback vertex sets of size at most $size_f(L,C)$. \end{proof}

-\begin{restatable}{lemma}{VCHS} \vc{} is universe gadget reducible to \hs{}.
-Furthermore, it exists a solution size function for \hs.
-It follows that \mhdrr[\hs] with Hamming distance over the ground set is $\Sigma^P_{2m+1}$-complete. \end{restatable} \begin{proof} The reduction of Karp \cite{DBLP:conf/coco/Karp72} from \vc{} to \hs{} is a universe gadget reduction. \vc{} consists of vertices $V$ and edges $E$.
+\begin{lemma} \vc{} is strongly modular universe gadget reducible to \hs{} such that the solution properties hold and a solution size function for this reduction exists. \end{lemma} \begin{proof} The reduction of Karp \cite{DBLP:conf/coco/Karp72} from \vc{} to \hs{} is a universe gadget reduction. \vc{} consists of vertices $V$ and edges $E$.
 The universe of \hs{} is a set $U$ and the relations are subsets $s_i \subseteq U$ for $1 \leq i \leq r$.
-Every vertex $v \in V$ is mapped to $v \in U$ and every edge $(u, v) \in E$ is mapped to a subset $s = \{u,v\}$.
-By the one-to-one correspondence of vertices and elements of the universe of \hs{} and the edges and the subsets $s_i$, the gadgets are disjoint and uniquely retraceable to their origin and the reduction is modular.
-At last, we consider the solution size function, which remains $size(L, C) = |L|/2 + 2|C|$ because of the transitivity of the universe gadget reduction and the solution of \hs{} and \vc{} build up a one-to-one correspondence. \end{proof}
+Every vertex $v \in V$ is mapped to a corresponding element $v \in U$ and every edge $(u, v) \in E$ is mapped to a subset $s = \{u,v\} \subseteq U$.
+By the one-to-one correspondence of vertex $v$ and element $v$ in the universe of \hs{} as well as the edge $\{u,v\}$ and the subset $s = \{u,v \}$, the gadgets are disjoint, uniquely retraceable to their origin, and the reduction is modular.
+At last, we consider the solution.
+The solution size function remains $size_f(L, C) = |L|/2 + 2|C|$ because the elements of \hs{} and the vertices in \vc{} build up a one-to-one correspondence.
+The feasible solutions are accordingly defined by the hitting sets of size at most $size_f(L,C)$. \end{proof}

-\begin{restatable}{lemma}{VCFVS} \vc{} is universe gadget reducible to \fvs{}.
-Furthermore, it exists a solution size function for \fvs.
-It follows that \mhdrr[\fvs] with Hamming distance over vertices is $\Sigma^P_{2m+1}$-complete. \end{restatable} \begin{proof} The reduction of Karp \cite{DBLP:conf/coco/Karp72} is a universe gadget reduction.
-Again, \vc{} consists of vertices $V$ and edges $E$. \fvs{} consists of vertices $V'$ and arcs $A'$.
-The reduction maps every vertex $v \in V$ to $v \in V'$ and every edge $(u, v) \in E$ is mapped to two arcs $(u, v)$ and $(v, u)$ in $A'$.
-Because of the one-to-one correspondence between \vc{} and \fvs{} and the transitivity of universe gadget reductions, the solution size remains $size((L, C)) = |L|/2 + 2|C|$.
-Furthermore, the one-to-one correspondence guarantees the modularity and the pre-images of all gadgets are unique. \end{proof}